ricsi98/HavanaBeachDeepLearning/README.md

 ### New models
 We tried several other approaches, like WGAN, VAE, AAE.
 You can read more about it in the documentation pdf.
 ### New data
-To have enough input images we have augmented the images in the "pokemon_small" folder, the new images are found in the "augmented" folder
+To get enough input images we have augmented the images in the "pokemon_small" folder, the new images are found in the "augmented" folder
 ### Results
 #### VAE/AAE:
 The name of the images: [modell name] [imagesize]x[imagesize] [epoch size]e [sep?] [aug/small]